petomer-codes/petomer-website/posts/phdapplicationprocess.md

 5. Fifth-sixth body paragraphs: How my previous experiences have shaped my research interests -> how my research interests fit into the school in question (naming specific faculty + centers)
 6. Seventh body paragraph: A short summary statement further contextualizing how I will be successful at the school, and how the school will shape me.
 \
-I was also grateful to have proof-readers both outside of the field (shoutout to my parents for helping me edit when I couldn't look at it anymore) and whithin the field -- my current PI helped me restructure the statement early on to flow better. \
+I was also grateful to have proofreaders both outside of the field (shoutout to my parents for helping me edit when I couldn't look at it anymore) and within the field -- my current PI helped me restructure the statement early on to flow better. \

-A few miscellaneous tips I have that worked well for me:
-* Have the school's specific prompt at the top of the document, and refer back to it constantly.
-* Leave things out -- your CV has all of your experiences, so choose the ones that are most important / align with your story.
-* Research the school beforehand, so you have the specific faculty/centers in mind while writing your statement.
-* Active language!
-This was a big one for me, as I typically fall into passive voice when writing in general, but specifically when writing about myself.
-I read my SOP out loud to myself repeatedly and asked humanities-background friends to proofread it for me.
-* For every overall project that you talk about, elucidate _specifcally_ how you contributed.
-* Do not say anything more than once -- space is limited, and why repeat something when you can say something new about yourself.

 ### Personal statement
-I found that personal statement prompts widely differed between schools, with some not requiring them.
+I found that personal statement prompts widely differed between schools, with some not even requiring them.
 The prompts typically centered around diversity and inclusion, asking about how my background and experiences make me able to contribute to/benefit from a school's community.
-In this case, I talked about my volunteering and tutoring experiences, showcasing how math (and making it accessible) has been a theme throughout my life.
+In this case, I talked about my volunteering and tutoring experiences, showcasing how making math accessible has been a theme throughout my life.

 # Interview process
 After submitting my applications in November, it was time to wait for schools to review them.
 I was lucky to be traveling home for the holidays with plenty of distractions, which helped me navigate the month of December.
 However, I was refreshing my email constantly, waiting for responses.
 I learned that universities not only differ from each other in their timeline, but also differ from their previous year timelines. \